janpaul123/delayed-scroll-restoration-polyfill/README.md

-# Limited polyfill for Chrome's delayed scroll restoration behavior
+# Polyfill that mimics Chrome's scroll restoration behavior

 In single page apps that use the history API for navigation, the DOM is typically not completely ready immediately when the `popstate` event is